condense9/hark-lang/guide/src/vm/source-to-success-compilation.md

  main ...... <TlFunctionPtr #3:main>
 ```

-This shows how each Teal function has an associated block of bytecode, and the
+This shows how each Hark function has an associated block of bytecode, and the
 one imported Python function has been wrapped (using a `#F:` prefix to indicate
 that it is different from the other functions that are just `#n:`).